benhallouk/HCLC-Portal/README.md

 ### Bug Reports

 You may run into a bug when using Hackney-Portal.
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our GitHub Repository.
 Even better, you can submit a Pull Request with a fix.

+### Found an Issue?

+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository](https://github.com/fresh-innovate/HCLC-Portal).
+Even better, you can submit a Pull Request with a fix.

 ### Submitting a Pull Request (PR)